ferdesmello/hbr-solar-forecast-project/README.md

 The scripts are in the [downloaders](https://github.com/ferdesmello/hbr-solar-forecast-project/tree/main/downloaders) folder.

-The files downloaded are saved in the [data](https://github.com/ferdesmello/hbr-solar-forecast-project/tree/main/data) folder, but are too big to include in this repository.
+The downloaded files are saved in the [data](https://github.com/ferdesmello/hbr-solar-forecast-project/tree/main/data) folder, but are too large to include in this repository.

 #